Linell/bonnette-bites-website/_drafts/homemade-mayonnaise.md

     The mayo will last for about a week in the refrigerator.&nbsp;
 ---

-Mayonnaise has grown to be my favorite condiment, and I can state that with confidence.
-I love a good hot sauce, ketchup is a staple in my fridge, and I can't imagine not having mustard in my life.
-You just can't be the&nbsp;*versatility*&nbsp;of mayo.
+Mayonnaise has grown to be my favorite condiment, and I can say that with confidence.
+I love a good hot sauce, ketchup is a staple in my fridge, and I can't imagine not having mustard in my life, but you just can't be the&nbsp;*versatility*&nbsp;of mayo.
+This quick, easy recipe for homemade mayo is a game changer.

 &nbsp;